Yangon Galacticos: Dota 2

 YG's Dota 2 team founded in 2019.
 They competed in over 100 tournaments, with over 40 direct invites.
-They first tournament was World Electronic Sports Games 2019 and achieved fourth-place finish at the Myanmar Electronic Sports League (MESL) in 2019.
-They achieved first-place in Asia Pacific Predator League Myanmar 2022.
-They achieved first-place finish at the Master Cup SEA 2023.
-In 2025, they competed in the European Pro League World Series Southeast Asia and achieved third-place in season 3 and second-place in season 4 and even though they only finished 7th in season 5 but achieved the second-place in season 6 and season 7.
+They first tournament was World Electronic Sports Games 2019 and achieved a fourth-place finish at the Myanmar Electronic Sports League (MESL) in 2019.
+They achieved first place in Asia Pacific Predator League Myanmar 2022.
+They achieved a first-place finish at the Master Cup SEA 2023.
+In 2025, they competed in the European Pro League World Series Southeast Asia and achieved third place in season 3 and second place in season 4 and even though they only finished 7th in season 5 but achieved the second place in season 6 and season 7.
+On August 13, they also won Lunar Snake Trophy 2.
+On October 28, they only achieved the second place in the European Pro League World Series Southeast Asia season 9.
+On February 21, 2026, they won the European Pro League World Series Southeast Asia season 12.